 Historically, Rabobank Group has engaged primarily in lending to the agricultural and horticultural sectors in the Dutch market.
 Since the 1990s, Rabobank Group has also offered a wide variety of commercial banking and other financial services not only in the Netherlands but also internationally.
 As part of an ongoing programme, Rabobank Group has increased both the number and type of products and services available to its customers in order to diversify from a traditional savings and mortgage-based business to become a provider of a full range of financial products and services, both in the Netherlands and internationally.
-To this end, Rabobank Group pursues an all-finance concept, meaning that it provides an integrated range of financial services comprising primarily domestic retail banking, wholesale and international retail banking, asset management and investment, leasing, real estate and distribution of insurance products to a wide range of both individual and corporate customers.
+To this end, Rabobank Group pursues an all-finance concept, meaning that it provides an integrated range of financial services comprising primarily domestic retail banking, wholesale banking and international retail banking, asset management, leasing, real estate and distribution of insurance products to a wide range of both individual and corporate customers.
 As part of this all-finance strategy, Rabobank Group focuses on operations that produce fee-based income in addition to its traditional interest-based income sources.

-At 30 June 2010, Rabobank Group had total assets of €675.8 billion, a private sector loan portfolio of €435.1 billion, amounts due to customers of €297.8 billion, savings deposits of €125.5 billion and equity of €40.5 billion.
-Of the private sector loan portfolio, €202.3 billion, virtually all of which are mortgages, consists of loans to private individuals, €156.4 billion of loans to the trade, industry and services sector and €76.4 billion of loans to the food and agri sector.
-At 30 June 2010, its Tier 1 ratio, which is the ratio between Tier 1 capital and total risk-weighted assets, was 14.9 per cent.
-For the six month period ended 30 June 2010, Rabobank Group's efficiency ratio was 60.4 per cent., and the return on equity, or net profit expressed as a percentage of Tier 1 capital, was 10.3 per cent.
-For the six month period ended 30 June 2010, Rabobank Group realised a net profit of €1,661 million and a risk-adjusted return on capital ("RAROC") of 15.0 per cent. after tax.
-At 30 June 2010, Rabobank Group had 58,419 full-time employees.
+At 30 June 2011, Rabobank Group had total assets of $\notin 6665.0$ billion, a private sector loan portfolio of $\notin 440.9$ billion, amounts due to customers of $\notin 305.4$ billion, savings deposits of $\notin 137.4$ billion and equity of $\notin 42.5$ billion.
+Of the private sector loan portfolio, $\notin 211.2$ billion, virtually all of which are mortgages, consists of loans to private individuals, $\notin 149.3$ billion of loans to the trade, industry and services sector and $\notin 80.4$ billion of loans to the food and agri sector.
+At 30 June 2011, its tier 1 ratio, which is the ratio between tier 1 capital and total risk-weighted assets, was 16.2 per cent.
+For the six months' period ended 30 June 2011, Rabobank Group's efficiency ratio was 59.7 per cent., and the return on equity, or net profit expressed as a percentage of tier 1 capital, was 10.8 per cent.
+For the six months' period ended 30 June 2011, Rabobank Group realised a net profit of \in 1,854 million and a risk-adjusted return on capital ("RAROC") of 16.8 per cent. after tax.
+At 30 June 2011, Rabobank Group had 59,380 full-time employees.